 How do fruit and vegetables prevent disease?

+Having a low intake of fruit and vegetables is estimated to cause about 19% of cancers of the digestive system, 31% of heart disease and 11% of stroke.
 They are rich in vitamins and minerals which keep the body healthy.
-They also contain chemicals called antioxidants, such as carotene, which are thought to protect against damaging chemicals that get into the body.
+They also contain chemicals called antioxidants, such as beta-carotene and vitamin C. These are thought to protect against damaging chemicals that get into the body.
 However, the exact way in which they prevent disease is not fully understood.
+Fruit and vegetables also contain fibre.
+This can help to control cholesterol levels and keep blood sugar levels steady.
+Eating fruit and vegetables can help to replace other foods that are high in fat, salt and sugar, which further helps to reduce our risk of these diet-related diseases.

-One portion of fruit or vegetables is roughly equivalent to:
+What is one portion of fruit or vegetables roughly equivalent to?

-- one large fruit such as an apple, pear, banana, orange, or a large slice of melon, or
+- One large fruit such as an apple, pear, banana, orange, or a large slice of melon.

-- two smaller fruits such as plums, kiwis, satsumas, clementines, etc, or
+- Or two smaller fruits such as plums, kiwis, satsumas, clementines, etc.

-- one cup of small fruits such as grapes, strawberries, raspberries, cherries, etc, or
+- Or one cup of small fruits such as grapes, strawberries, raspberries, cherries, etc.

-- two large tablespoons of fruit salad, stewed or canned fruit, or
+- Or two large tablespoons of fruit salad, stewed or canned fruit.

-- a normal portion of any vegetable (about two tablespoons), or
+- Or a normal portion of any vegetable (about two tablespoons).

 Some tips on how to increase fruit and vegetables in your diet

 - Try some different types which you have not tried before.
 The variety of tastes and textures may be surprising.
-Juices, frozen, canned, and dried varieties all count.
+Juiced, frozen, canned, and dried varieties all count.
+Perhaps try one new fruit or vegetable each week.

-- Try adding chopped bananas, apples, or other fruits to breakfast cereals.
+- Try adding chopped bananas, apples, or dried fruits to breakfast cereals.

 - How about cherry tomatoes, carrot sticks, dried apricots, or other fruits as part of packed lunches?
 A banana sandwich is another idea for lunch.